21 Russian Expressions for Adding Color to Your Conversation Skills

 When it comes to mastering Russian, don’t limit yourself to beginner phrases or stock sayings.
 Mix in some authentic expressions.
-Learn how to respond to conversations the way Russians would.
-Pick up some (mild) expletives to really sound like a native.

 Why Learn Russian Expressions?